awalterschulze/jsonschema/Readme.md

-# Translates JsonSchema to Katydid Relapse
+# Proof of Concept: Translates JsonSchema to Katydid Relapse

-No code here yet, only tests

 ## Known Issues